The following is a high-level overview of the process of selling your software on Cloud Marketplace:

 Dataset products: Dataset pages for Google Cloud customers.

-If you want to offer products on Google Cloud Marketplace, you must meet the following requirements:
+If you want to offer products on Google Cloud Marketplace, you must meet the following listing requirements:

 Requirements for your organization